ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Sprint Planning

+Sprint planning prep:
+1. Repoint any tickets in progress.

 At sprint planning we:

-1. Look at any newly propose tickets and rank them
+1. Look at any newly propose tickets and tickets in the ready column that have not yet been started and rank them
 2. Estimate the top ticket on the list
-3. Add its value to the current sprint (possibly by dragging)
+3. Add its value to the current sprint
 4. If we have points left in the sprint go to 2

 After sprint planning the ready column will be ordered.